Porsche Jensen FF | Chassis Number 119/008

 According to Woodhams, some of these Vignale build nuances can now be replicated, and put in place where missing on other Museum Vignale built cars.

 This will lead to the Museum being in a position to offer these replicated Vignale parts to other restorers and car owners.

 The current status of the Porsche Jensen FF

 The car is complete, but has not run since 1990 due to a seized engine.
-Bodywork remains with its original blue paint, and with the original silver painted roof panel.
+Bodywork has been repainted blue at some-point in its life.

 Rust has attacked most of the lower panels, although the main chassis remains strong.
 There is some accident damage to the front panel, due to the incident that took place at Aviemore in 1976.